 Turn off the whole world with one button: what happens if the GPS stops working

 Satellite navigation is responsible for keeping the modern world working.
 Many of us do not even know about all (numerous!)
 Options for its application.
-At the same time, this system is very vulnerable - and the more vulnerable it is, the more advanced it is.
+At the same time, this system is very vulnerable - and the more vulnerable the more advanced it is.
 What happens - what can replace it?
 Tells Air force.

 When in the summer of 2019, Ben Gurion Airport in Tel Aviv suddenly began to experience a GPS malfunction, only the skill of air traffic controllers helped prevent serious accidents.
 The interference, which created difficulties for flights for three weeks, according to the Israel Defense Forces, arose due to the work of electronic warfare equipment used by Russia in Syria.